 Before reporting a duplicate movie entry, make sure it is not a different movie with the same name.
 It is not uncommon that a director expands a short film into a feature film (e.g Whiplash by Damien Chazelle, The Strange Ones by Christopher Radcliff) or that movies are (re)made in other languages (e.g. Boy 7).

 You are welcomed to help moderators move the data toward the original entry.
-But for duplicate person profiles, we recommend you let mods move TV credits.
+But for duplicate person profiles we recommend you let moderators move the TV and film credits.
 They can move them in one click with the Move Credits tool.
 Duplicate companies and networks can also be merged by moderators so there's no need to move them around, just report the duplicate.

 Please always double-check the data with a trustworthy source and, before making any changes, make sure the entries truly are duplicates.
 Check the change history to see if the entries were originally created as duplicates.
 Two different entries might look like duplicates because of a poster or translated data accidentally added to a wrong entry.

 The report button can also be use to report entries that were mistakenly created in the wrong section.
 Unfortunately, we do not have magic tools to move the data from the TV section to the movie section or vice-versa.
 A new entry has to be created from scratch in the right section.

 While regular television episodes are not allowed in the movie section and should be reported, some content is currently allowed in both sections.
 We are still weighing our options and trying to figure the best way to deal with things like special episodes, episodes from umbrella series and other confusing series.

 Please try to include the incorrect entries in a single report and to clearly explain the situation.
 Why do you think the entries should be deleted?
 It is recommended to back up your arguments with proper references.

 Content not allowed